 Buying a home with us

-Buying a new home is always a major investment, both financially and emotionally.
-We can assist you through this complicated process so that your stress levels remain as low as possible.
+Buying a property is always a major investment, both financially and emotionally.
+Harper Macleod estate agents can assist you through this complicated process so that your stress levels remain as low as possible.

 We have one of the largest residential property teams in Scotland and more than 25 years’ experience of helping people buy and sell their homes.
 We can assist with negotiating your purchase and/or sale and advising at closing dates.